Have Questions?

 (712) 775-2166

-New View Substance Abuse Treatment and Prevention Center Jeffer is dedicated to assisting any person with an alcohol or drug abuse disorder in Jefferson, Iowa and its surrounding areas find complete recovery.
+New View Substance Abuse Treatment and Prevention Center Jeffer is dedicated to assisting any person with an alcohol or drug abuse disorder in Jefferson, IA. and its surrounding areas find complete recovery.
 It provides several services - such as short term treatment centers, outpatient substance abuse counseling, long term addiction treatment facilities, outpatient detoxification centers, inpatient addiction treatment facilities and others - in keeping with its belief of the recovery care and rehab modalities that work in recovery.
 This alcohol and drug treatment facility also believes that clients require individual care to be able to maintain their sobriety.

 As such, New View Substance Abuse Treatment and Prevention Center Jeffer has specialized in individual psychotherapy, 12-step facilitation approach, trauma therapy, group therapy, group therapy, couple/family therapy and more.
 At the same time, it accepts patients who are child care for clients children, veterans, persons with eating disorders, clients with HIV/AIDS, active duty military, social skills development, and others.
 This alcohol and drug rehab program uses treatment modalities that can help patients to maintain lasting and permanent sobriety from the substances abused in the past.